MafiaHub/awesome-mafia/README.md

 ### Check.bin Editors
 Check.bin is a file where the pedestrian and vehicle mesh networks are stored, it is used for custom navigation for car and humans entities
+- [CheckBIN Editor](https://github.com/user-attachments/files/21073868/CheckBIN.zip) - Advanced program that lets you create check.bin directly in-game.
+Connect to mafia and press P to make a check point.
+Then use the editor below to connect and edit each checkpoint to finish editing.
+For Mafia 1.1/1.2/1.3 ONLY!
 - [Check.bin Editor](https://github.com/user-attachments/files/16273704/Check.bin.Editor.EN%2BRU.zip) - Can edit and create check.bin navigation mesh for pedestrians, vehicles, enemies and more
 - [CheckRE](https://github.com/user-attachments/files/16273712/CheckRE.1.3.zip) - Can edit check.bin to add pedestrians and vehicles